-LI-RADS® Treatment Response Features
+LI-RADS[®] Treatment Response Features

-Viability

-Presence of live tumor cells within or along the margin of a treated lesion.
+Viability Presence of live tumor cells within or along the margin of a treated lesion.
 Radiologic viability is not synonymous with pathologic viability as imaging is not sensitive to microscopic or small foci of residual tumor.

-Treatment-specific expected enhancement

-Expected temporal and spatial pattern of posttreatment enhancement attributable to treatment-related changes in parenchymal perfusion.
+Treatment-specific expected enhancement Expected temporal and spatial pattern of posttreatment enhancement attributable to treatment-related changes in parenchymal perfusion.
 For some treatments, early posttreatment enhancement patterns may not reliably differentiate viable from nonviable tumor.
 In the early postprocedural period for such treatments, the most appropriate response category may be LR-TR Equivocal.

-No lesional enhancement

-Absence of enhancement within or along the margin of a treated lesion.

-Posttreatment APHE

-Nodular, masslike, or thick and irregular APHE contained within or along the margin of a treated lesion suggests posttreatment tumor viability.

-Posttreatment "washout"

-Nodular, masslike, or thick and irregular washout appearance contained within or along the margin of a treated lesion suggests posttreatment tumor viability.

-Posttreatment enhancement similar to pretreatment
+No lesional enhancement Absence of enhancement within or along the margin of a treated lesion.
+Note: complete disappearance after locoregional treatment is considered equivalent to absence of enhancement.
+Posttreatment APHE Nodular, masslike, or thick and irregular APHE contained within or along the margin of a treated lesion suggests posttreatment tumor viability.
+Posttreatment "washout" Nodular, masslike, or thick and irregular washout appearance contained within or along the margin of a treated lesion suggests posttreatment tumor viability.
+Posttreatment enhancement Nodular, masslike, or thick and irregular enhancement similar to similar to pretreatment